kaylah/Tips/switch-to-object-literal.md

   //petType dog
 ```

+You're using the `pet` variable as the `key` to lookup the value within the `pets` Object.
 Do you find this easier to read?
 I do. :+1:

 Ok, that's great for when you need a `String`, but what if you need something more complex, like a `function`?
 You can set it up like this: